Preparing and Using Demonstrative Evidence

 In Ocasio v.
 Amtrak, 299 N.J.Super.
 139, 155 (App.
 Div.
-1997), a personal injury action, the trial court concluded that the probative value of the “day in the life” videotape was not substantially outweighed by the risk of undue prejudice, confusion of issues, or misleading the jury.
+1997), a personal injury action, the trial court concluded that the risk of undue prejudice, confusion of issues, or misleading the jury did not substantially outweigh the probative value of the “day in the life” videotape.
 See also N.J .R.E.
 403. There, the court found a “day in the life” videotape to be admissible if it assists the jury in resolving contested issues and because videotape was the only means by which a jury itself could observe the plaintiff’s then present condition and medical care being provided.
 See id..

-Plaintiff can compel discovery of all films and disclosure by the investigator of all circumstances under which the films were taken because of concerns of fabrication, misleading and unfair surprise at trial.
+In fact, plaintiff can compel discovery of all films and disclosure by the investigator of all circumstances under which the films were taken; because of concerns of fabrication, misleading and unfair surprise at trial.
 “It is no more unlikely that a defendant may resort to chicanery in fabricating [films] of one alleged to be the plaintiff than it is that a plaintiff may indeed be a faker.”
 Jenkins v.
 Rainner, 69 N.J 50,57 (1976).
-However, defendant must be permitted to depose the plaintiff again, limited to the issue of damages, before producing the films.
+However, defendant must have permission to depose the plaintiff again, limited to the issue of damages, before producing the films.